 The word ‘apar’ in Hindi implies ‘limitless’, as by observing this vrat the person is believed to get unlimited wealth, this ekadashi is called as ‘Apara Ekadashi’.
 Another meaning of this ekadashi is that it gives unlimited benefits to its observer.
 The significance of Apara Ekadashi is stated in the ‘Brahma Purana’.
 Apara Ekadashi is observed with full commitment all across the country.
 It is known by the different names in varied regions of India.
 In the state of Punjab, Jammu & Kashmir and Haryana, Apara Ekadashi is celebrated as ‘Bhadrakali Ekadashi’ and worshipping Goddess Bhadra Kali is considered propitious on this day.
 In Orissa it is referred as ‘Jalakrida Ekadashi’ and is celebrated in honour of Lord Jagannath.

-Apara Ekadashi 2018 was on May 11 Friday
+Apara Ekadashi 2019 is on May 30 Thursday

 Rituals of Apara Ekadashi: